-What Is German Potato Salad?
+What Is German potato salad?

-How to Make German Potato Salad
+How to make German potato salad

-German Potato Salad like this creamy version is super easy to make!
-The one thing to remember is to boil your potatoes the day before making your salad, so they're easier to slice.
-That being said, don't worry if you just now read this!
-When in a hurry, I have peeled and sliced the potatoes while hot, and while the slices did not hold up as well, the salad tasted and turned out just fine.
+It's ideal to boil your potatoes the day before making your salad, so they're easier to slice.
+That being said, I have also been in a hurry before and even peeled and sliced the potatoes while hot, and while the slices did not hold up as well, the salad tasted and turned out just fine.
+What's most important is to use 'waxy potatoes,' such as Yukon Gold potatoes in America.

 - Onions.
-I use yellow onions and dice them finely (sorry, Oma - she did not like raw onions).
+I use yellow onions and dice them finely.
+Sorry, Oma - she did not like raw onions.

 - Pickle juice from your pickle jar.